BaoPham92/EntreNess/ReadMe.md

 # EntreNess

-After enough stress / sandboxing technologies, it is about time to start a personal project project.
+After enough stress testing / sandboxing technologies, it is about time to start a personal project.

 Stack:
 ---